-Submit an SSC Admissions Application/ registration form online and forward all high school, as well as other college transcripts, directly to the Office of Admissions and Records.
-2. Submit the Pharmacy Technician Program Admission Application form to the Program Coordinator no later than November 15 for Spring admission or May 1 for Fall admission.
+- SSC Submit Admissions Application/ registration form online and forward all high school, as well as other college transcripts, directly to the Office of Admissions and Records. - 2.
+Submit the Pharmacy Technician Program Admission Application form to the Program Coordinator no later than November 15 for Spring admission or May 1 for Fall admission.

-Although priority for admission will be given to in-district applicants who meet the published application deadline date, application forms will be accepted throughout the entire academic cycles.
+Application forms will be accepted throughout the entire academic cycles.
 Please note that admission to the College does not necessarily augrantee acceptance to the Pharmacy Technician program.